NajiElKotob/Awesome-Viz/Questions.md

 * What is the total revenue?
 * What is the total sales for the year 2019?
 * Show the sales trend over time (specific period of time)
+* Show percentage distribution of participants (Count) by age group
 * Shows the trend of revenue over quarters and years as lines, each line representing a country.
 * Display the percentage % of sales by years
 * Display the percentage % of sales by category for each year